Personas as a Way to Model Truthfulness in Language Models: Arithmetic Laboratory: Connecting Pretraining Data to Truthfulness

-\paragraph{Experimental setup.} In each experiment, we train a 4-layer Transformer with 4 attention heads on the synthetic data using the causal language modeling objective.
+\paragraph{Experimental setup.} In each experiment, we train a 4-layer Transformer with 4 attention heads from scratch on the synthetic data using the causal language modeling objective.
 The hidden dimension and the embedding dimension are set to 128.
-All models are trained with a batch size of 512 and learning rate of 0.001 using the Adam optimizer \cite{Kingma2014AdamAM} for a total of 20k steps.
+All models are trained with a batch size of 512 and a learning rate of 0.001 using the Adam optimizer \cite{Kingma2014AdamAM} for 20k steps.
 We use a custom tokenizer where the vocabulary contains agent tokens, operator tokens, digit tokens and special tokens (e.g., the separator).
 Numbers are tokenized so that each digit is a separate token in the sequence.
 For more training details, see Appendix \ref{ap:exp_details}.